Getting a Sworn Translation in Italy

 The result is one document made up of:

 - the source document;

-- an oath statement containing details of the translator and of the document, the translator’s signature, the date, and a unique registration number assigned by the public officer;
+- an oath statement containing personal and professional details of the translator, a description of the document, signatures of the translator and the public officer, the date, and a unique registration number assigned to the document.

 How much does a sworn translation cost?

 A sworn translation is generally more expensive than a “simple” translation.
 This is because, by signing the oath statement before a public officer in court, the translator takes legal responsibility for the translated document.
 In addition to this, a series of factors influence the final cost, such as:

 - the deadline set for its delivery (the tighter the deadline, the higher the cost);

 - the number of revenue stamps required for the document;

 - any mailing costs incurred to deliver the original document to the translator and to receive the sworn translation (this step is not always necessary).